pronovic/auth0-token/DEVELOPER.md

 This command updates `NOTICE` and `Changelog` to reflect the release version and release date, commits those changes, tags the code, and pushes to GitHub.
-The new tag triggers a GitHub Actions build that runs the test suite, generates the artifacts, publishes to PyPI, and finally creates a release from the tag.
+The new tag triggers a GitHub Actions build that runs the test suite, generates the artifacts, and finally creates a release from the tag.

-> _Note:_ This process relies on a PyPI API token with upload permissions for
-> the project.
-This token is stored in a GitHub Actions secret called
-> `PYPI_TOKEN`.